UAlbertaALTLab/Lacombe/README.md

 ## Results

 We obtained the following results using Tesseract 5.0.
 Consult the [Tesseract documentation][Tesseract] for the meaning of the various command line options.
+Click the **link** in the **Report** column to see the accuracy report for that particular set of Tesseract options.

 Options    | Accuracy | Report
 -----------|---------:|:-------------------------------: